morganesque/ghijklmno/src/jekyll/_posts/2011-10-21-digital-by-design.markdown

 tags: []
 comments: []
 ---
+<p>I took myself along the the excellent <a href="http://www.leedsdigitalfestival.com/events/digital-by-design.html">Digital Lunch</a> upstairs at the <a href="http://www.theadelphileeds.co.uk/">Adelphi</a> on Wednesday where I was exposed to some interesting and thought provoking discussion about "design" and "digital" by some very eminent persons from the local digital design industry.
+Unfortunately whilst I was often provoked towards responding by the discussion I was unable to respond due to a surprising lack of a connected device and a less surprising lack of self confidence.
+So I retreat like a mollusc to my shell and knock out a blog post instead.</p>

 <p>Please note most of the below was prompted by the discussion but isn't necessarily "in response" to it.
 I just found myself thinking this stuff at some point during or after.
 The main thing was that it all got me thinking at all which was great!</p>

 <h3>Designers Should Code</h3>